 Facebook "like" cause marketing promotions are simple transactional programs that raise nonprofits a few bucks and increase their Facebook following, which might help turn fans into supporters.

-Moving forward Facebook visitors won’t have to “like” a page to comment and post on it.
-This makes a “like” a less valuable piece of property because visitors won’t have to opt-in to participate.
-As John Haydon points out, just as comments grew and engagement changed when visitors to blogs didn’t have to register to comment, Facebook’s changes will lower the bar of entry for participation.
+Moving forward Facebook visitors won't have to "like" a page to comment and post on it.
+This makes a "like" a less valuable piece of property because visitors won't have to opt-in to participate.
+Just as comments grew and engagement changed when visitors to blogs didn't have to register to comment, Facebook's changes will lower the bar of entry for participation.

 But what will be the impact on cause marketing promotions involving Facebook likes?

 We may see fewer promotions as the like button will no longer be the holy grail of Facebook pages - engagement will.
 This is a good thing.
 John has always stressed to me that ending up on someone's news feed is more difficult than just having them "like" your page.